ernestboey/2021-bootcamp-gds/solutions/31-Docker-Images.md

 ## Optimizing Images

-To reduce the image sizes, use the `alpine` based variant of the `node` image as the base image of the Dockerfile for the frontend and backend.
+To reduce the image sizes, use the `alpine` based variant of the `node` image as the parent image of the Dockerfile for the frontend and backend.

 Frontend: